Ma7moudAF/VideoPlayerBot/README.md

-An Telegram Bot By SIMBA To Stream Videos in Telegram Voice Chat.
+An Telegram Bot By TEAM XBLACK To Stream Videos in Telegram Voice Chat.

 ## Main Features